Jin dynasty (1115–1234): Name

 The Jin dynasty was officially known as the "Great Jin" (大金), with Jin meaning "gold".
 The Jurchen word for "gold" was alchun, which Aguda adopted as the name of his state.
 Alchun may refer to the "Anchuhu" River, which meant "golden" in Jurchen.
 This river, known as Alechuka in modern Chinese, is a tributary of the Songhua River east of Harbin.
 Alechuka (阿勒楚喀) is a transliteration of its Manchu name alchuqa (ᠠᠯᠴᡠᡴᠠ), suggesting that the Jurchen name for the river sounded more similar to alchuhu rather than anchuhu.
 It was common for Chinese translators at the time to use the final -n sound at the end of a Chinese character to transliterate -l, -r, -s, -z etc. at the end of a syllable in foreign words.

 After conquering Kaifeng and occupying northern China, one of the suggestions on which of the wuxing ('five elements') to choose for their state was "metal" due to its association with "gold", their state name.
 This suggestion came as a nativist current that distanced the Jin from the Song and interpreted the Jin as an indigenous development rooted in Northeast Asia unrelated to the precedents of previous Chinese dynasties.
 However, the emperor dismissed the suggestion of adopting "metal" as their wuxing element.
-Instead the Jin deliberately chose earth as its dynastic element and yellow as its royal color.
+Instead the Jin deliberately chose earth as its dynastic element and yellow as its royal colour.
 According to the wuxing theory, the earth element follows the fire, the dynastic element of the Song, in the sequence of elemental creation.
 This ideological move shows that the Jin regarded the Song reign of China as officially over and saw themselves as the rightful ruler of China Proper.

 The Mongols called the ruler of the Jin dynasty the "Golden khan" (Altan khan).
 Through the Mongols, the Jin dynasty became the first Chinese dynasty to be known in Europe by their dynastic name.
 Marco Polo rendered the Mongol name for the Jin ruler as roi d'or, or "gold king".

 The Jin emperors also referred to their state as China, Zhongguo (中國) (“Middle Kingdom”), just as some other non-Han dynasties.
 Non-Han rulers expanded the definition of "China" to include non-Han peoples in addition to Han people whenever they ruled China.
 Jin documents indicate that the usage of "China" by dynasties to refer to themselves began earlier than previously thought.

+The Wanyan surname for the Jurchen imperial family is found in numerous languages in different forms such as Wongian, Wonyan, Wongyan, or Ongging.
+In the Manchu language, it is rendered Wanggiyan.
+The name does not originate from Jurchen but from a Sino-Khitan word combining the Middle Chinese title for king or prince (ong; wang in modern Mandarin Chinese) and a Khitan suffix.
+The name was written as 完顏 during the Liao-Jin period, resulting in the modern Mandarin pronunciation as Wányán.
+The Wanyan Jurchens therefore means the "kingly" or "royal" Jurchens.